patrickjuchli/basic-ftp/README.md

 example();
 ```

-You'll notice that you're not calling methods of the `Client` instance.
-The instance is only here to hold state shared by all tasks.
-All FTP operations are then implemented by independent functions defined anywhere else.
-The library is designed that way to make it easier and cleaner to extend functionality.
-See further below the section on extending the library.
+The `Client` instance holds state shared by all tasks.
+Specific tasks are then implemented by functions defined anywhere else that use a client instance.
+The library is designed that way to make it easier to extend functionality: There is no difference between functions already provided and the ones you can add yourself.
+See the section on extending the library below.

 If you're thinking that the example could be written with fewer lines, you're right!
 I bet you already have an idea how this would look like.
 Go ahead and write some convenience wrappers however you see fit.